-The VWAP trading strategy is a common indicator traders use.
+To begin with VWAP trading strategy is a common indicator traders use.
 VWAP stands for volume weighted average price.
 It’s used for short term trading.
-It’s a highly efficient and simple method.
+It’s a highly efficient and simple method when trading.
+Watch the video below gives you a basic overview on the vwap indicator.

 Traders use it as support and resistance in a short time frame.
 You use it to assess the direction or trend of the stock.
 VWAP is calculated by adding up the dollar amount traded for every trade transaction (price multiplied by number of shares traded) and then dividing by the total shares traded for the day.